-All the above capabilities, except wire EDM, are discussed in this book and are illustrated using simple yet practical examples.
+All the above capabilities, except wire EDM, are discussed in this book.
 In addition, CAMWorks supports machining of multiple parts in a single setup.
 Parts are assembled as SOLIDWORKS assembly, which includes parts, stock, clamps, fixtures, and jig table in a virtual environment that accurately represent a physical machine setup at shop floor.
 A multipart machining example, as shown in Figure 1.7, with ten identical parts in an assembly will be introduced in Lesson 5.
+Furthermore, machining features on multiple planes of parts mounted on the respective four faces of the tombstone, as shown in Figure 1.8, in a single setup is supported.
+More about multiplane machining operations can be found in Lesson 6.